 Income tax implications of grey market trades

 Since grey market is an informal market, all profits will be in the name of IPO applicant who sold his/her application.
-Grey market trades are mostly settled in cash which means that actual trades happen in the applicant’s account.
+IPO grey market trades are mostly settled in cash which means that actual trades happen in the applicant’s account.
 This directly puts the tax liability on the applicant.

 IPO Central is the best IPO research, recommendation and discussion platform for retail and HNI investors.
 Investors can also make use of our service for gaining an insight into brokerage house reports and analysts’ minds.
 Get detailed examination, grey market premium, and study of all upcoming IPOs in India.